Frank J. Mrvan: Early life and career

-Mrvan was born and raised in Hammond, Indiana.
+Mrvan, who is of Polish heritage, was born and raised in Hammond, Indiana.
 After graduating from Oliver P. Morton High School, he earned a bachelor's degree in journalism from Ball State University.

 Mrvan worked as a licensed mortgage broker and pharmaceutical sales representative.
 In November 2005, he was appointed as the township trustee for North Township, Indiana, when his predecessor resigned.